Eskilade/orient/readme.md

 transformation is given
 <a href="https://github.com/Eskilade/orient/blob/master/documentation/conversion_formulas.pdf" target="_blank">here</a>.

-## Applications to propagation of uncertainty
+## Application to propagation of uncertainty

 Managing uncertainties is often important to building robust real-world robot systems and are inherent to a probabilistic approach to robotics.
 In many of